 Incorporate Quests and Challenges as Part of Your New Hire Training Program.
 Take your new hires on an online learning adventure.
 By taking your new hire on an online learning adventure, you can create a landscape that will help your new hires feel involved in the material that they are learning and increase their enthusiasm for both the material and your company.

-Create Videos and Mix Them in With Your Powerpoints.
+Create Videos and Mix them in With Your Powerpoints.
 Videos have the power to engage all of our senses – it is the most powerful medium available to us.
 Although it can be more expensive to create video content, there are many ways to keep your costs low.
 If you are stumped on how to create fresh video content, you can even repurpose your old presentations into awesome new training videos.

 Create New Hire Mentorship Opportunities.
 New hires need to see and experience what they learn in practice.
 Assign your new hire a mentor who can guide them through the initial onboarding process.
 This mentor can be someone whom your new hire can reach out to if they have questions about company policy or who they should address specific questions to.
-The personal relationship with the mentor during the new hire training will make your employee feel more connected and invested to the company from the start.
+The personal relationship with the mentor during the new hire training will make your employee feel more connected and invested in the company from the start.

 Establish Goals.
 Goals give your employees something to reach for.
 As they achieve one set of goals, new goals should be established.
 This step-by-step process helps them feel they are making progress and that inspires them to keep moving forward.
 Don’t forget to reward new hires for doing a good job.
 This may sound simplistic, but positive reinforcement is powerful.